-Acid reflux is a condition that develops when the lower esophageal sphincter does not work properly and allows food and acid from the stomach back into the esophagus.
+Acid reflux is a condition that develops when the lower esophageal sphincter does not work properly and allows food and acid from the stomach back into the esophagus 12.
 The condition is also called gastroesophageal reflux disease.
 The most common symptoms are heartburn, difficulty swallowing and chest pain.
-Several medical treatments--including prescription drugs and medical procedures--are available to treat acid reflux, but dietary changes can also help control symptoms.
+Several medical treatments--including prescription drugs and medical procedures--are available to treat acid reflux, but dietary changes can also help control symptoms 12.

 Foods to Eat

-People with acid reflux can eat most foods, so it's easy to follow a diet that falls in line with Food Guide Pyramid recommendations.
+People with acid reflux can eat most foods, so it's easy to follow a diet that falls in line with Food Guide Pyramid recommendations 12.
 Foods from each group--fruits and vegetables, meat, dairy and breads and grains--can all be eaten.
-Certain foods may even ease the symptoms of acid reflux.
+Certain foods may even ease the symptoms of acid reflux 12.
 For example, low-fat dairy products such as milk or yogurt can help when reflux strikes.
 Just be sure to avoid whole milk and full-fat dairy products.
 And almost all meats, vegetables and grains can be eaten without any trouble.

 Foods to Avoid

-Certain foods are triggers for acid reflux and can worsen symptoms.
-These foods include chocolate, dairy products containing whole milk, tomato-based foods, peppermint and other minty foods, citrus fruits and juices and fatty, oily or fried foods.
+Certain foods are triggers for acid reflux and can worsen symptoms 12.
 Several types of beverages can also aggravate symptoms, including alcoholic, caffeinated and carbonated drinks and tea.
 These, too, should be avoided.
 You may notice that your symptoms worsen after you eat certain foods.
 When your symptoms flare, think about what you recently ate to see if there are other trigger foods that you need to avoid.